 The LTSS survey uses three nationally recognized survey instruments designed for measuring specific consumer indicators – National Core Indicators Adult Consumer (NCI) and National Core Indicators Child and Family Survey (CF) for the I/DD population, and the Participant Experience Survey Elderly/Disabled (PES) version for the elderly disabled.
 Data are collected on the following broad domains: Services Satisfaction, Systems Performance, Health and Welfare, Individual Choice and Respect, and Work and Community Inclusion.
 The Child and Family survey was conducted last year.
 The adults are currently being surveyed by interviewers from the Public Policy Research Institute from Texas A&M University.

 The sample selected is a representative sample of individuals receiving services across programs around the state.
 The entire population of individuals served is stratified by program and geographic location of residence and then randomly sampled to select individuals to be surveyed.
 Providers are not identified until after an individual has been selected, therefore, the number and identity of providers changes each survey period.
 Once an individual has been selected as a potential survey subject and their provider identified, we contact the provider to provide health and demographic information on the selected person.
 Background information is collected from the provider rather than the interview subject in order to receive more accurate information to describe the population and to try to minimize survey fatigue among the people interviewed.
 We do not discuss or evaluate providers in the reports.

-We will be surveying people through the end of August for the 2019 LTSS report which will be posted in January of 2019.
+We will be surveying people through the end of August for the 2019 LTSS report.